fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/intro.md

 ## Skills baseline

-Place yourselves on a spectrum for all the core skills
+Exercise: Place yourselves on a spectrum for all the core skills

 (Never heard of it — Beginner — Some experience — Expert!)